kevingbb/ukth-appinn-containerapps-orderapi/README.md

 4. Ability to split http traffic when deploying a new version
 5. Ability to configure scaling to meet usage needs
 6. Configure CI/CD deployment to private Azure Container Registry using GitHub Actions
+7. Use API Management with Container Apps.
+8. Enable Authentication for a Container App using Easy Auth.

 ![Image of sample application architecture and how messages flow through queue into store](/images/th-arch.png)